 Surfers of the coast of Paraná showed a high prevalence of injuries, most of which occurred in the lower limbs and affected the integumentary system.
-The prevalence of injuries was influenced factors such as higher practice time, previous surgeries and federation membership.
+The prevalence of injuries was influenced by factors such as higher practice time, previous surgeries, and federation membership.
 Therefore, we suggest the adoption of strategies to reduce the exposure of surfers to factors that predispose to injuries.
-To avoid such injuries, some of the strategies are the development and use of protective equipment, educational campaigns addressing the need of habits that promote reduction of the risks of injury, physical preparation according to the specificities of the sport and category

-, especially federated surfers who compete professionally, in addition to proper rehabilitation after surgical procedures with the purpose of accelerating the return to the sport .
+In order to avoid such injuries, some of the strategies are the development and use of protective equipment, educational campaigns addressing the need of habits that reduce the risks of injury, physical preparation according to the specificities of the sport and category, as well as proper rehabilitation after surgical procedures, with the purpose of accelerating the return to the sport.
+The present study provides evidence that the aforementioned measures may be especially important for federated surfers who compete professionally.

 REFERENCES